Miles Gemini: Operators

-Survivors
+Surviving aircraft

 Six aircraft are currently registered on the British Civil Aircraft register as of 2017.
 One Gemini 1A is also active in the Swedish aircraft register.

 One aircraft, registered ZK-ANT, is on static display in New Zealand at the Museum of Transport & Technology.
 LN-TAH, Gemini 1A is being restored for static display in the terminal at Kristiansand Airport, Kjevik.
 This is ex.
 G-AKKA.